linos-darikai/truck_plan/code/delivrables/problem_statement.md

 since, for each vertices v ∈ V, the delivery constraint:
 $$\forall v \in V, \phi (v) = 1$$

-that means that each vertices receve exactly 1 product.
+that means that each vertices receive exactly 1 product.

 As the cost of each edge is 1 and the truck can transport all the stuff at once.